slowernews/wisdom-tldr/README.md

 #### TL;DR

-3 rules for life: *'Fuck, don't give a fuck and don't be fucked over.'*<br>
+*'Fuck, don't give a fuck and don't be fucked over.'*

 3 general advices:<br>
 *'The root of our problems is our inability to let go.' -- Leo Babauta*<br>
 *'Avoiding conflict will not keep peace, will rot it.'*<br>